tinythings/sysinspect/docs/eventsensors/overview.rst

 Available Sensors
 =================

-Here are the available sensors:
+Here are the available sensors.
+This list is not exhaustive and may be updated as new sensors are added:

 .. toctree::
   :maxdepth: 1